 Whether prosecutors or companies, whether compliance officers or in-house counsel or boards, we all have critical roles to play in compliance. —John Cronan, U.S. Department of Justice

 While some of the more forward-thinking CEOs in financial services may understand the importance of compliance, others may need an additional push.
 It’s critical that the C-suite (especially the CEO) get on board with compliance — top-down corporate changes are usually the most successful.

-As a compliance professional, you can help get the CEO on board by coming armed with an arsenal of relevant data that play to the CEO’s values.
-If your CEO is a corporate entrepreneur-type or financial-driver, make sure that they know that proper compliance procedures give them a competitive advantage.
+Compliance leaders can help get the CEO on board by coming armed with an arsenal of relevant data that play to the CEO’s values.
+If the CEO is a corporate entrepreneur-type or financial-driver, make sure that he or she knows that proper compliance procedures give them a competitive advantage.
 Regulation is changing more rapidly than ever; companies that are able to expertly navigate the regulatory morass will be better positioned to win in a hyper-competitive world.

-It’s much easier to institute quick corporate changes aimed at increasing revenue if he or she doesn’t have to fear the “men-in-suits” — not to mention the fines associated with a failure to comply.
+It’s much easier to institute quick corporate changes aimed at increasing revenue if business unit leaders don’t have to fear the “men-in-suits” — not to mention the fines associated with a failure to comply.

-If your CEO is the people’s champion or corporate missionary-type, appeal to his or her desire to build an ethical business with a pristine reputation, and be prepared to come with specific examples of industry peers whose business has taken a hit due to reputation damage..
+If the CEO is the people’s champion or corporate missionary-type, appeal to his or her desire to build an ethical business with a pristine reputation, and be prepared to come with specific examples of industry peers whose business has taken a hit due to reputation damage.